arinco-crew-community/four-tips-securing-serverless/tip_2.md

 As you can see from the connection string we no longer require the username and password to be supplied for our AzureSQL Database.

 We can now deploy our `main.bicep` file again to apply this configuration.
-We'll be prompted for for `authClientId` and `authClientSecret` values, these are the `appId` and `password` values respectively that were noted down earlier.
+We'll be prompted for for `authClientId` and `authClientSecret` values, these are the `appId` and `password` values respectively that were noted down.

 ``` powershell